paddygriffin/Data-Representation-and-Querying-Project-Playgrounds/README.md

 "AGE_GROUP" | The age group of the park.
 "List_of_Eq" | List of equipment in the parks eg slide,swings etc.
 "Liosta_Tre" | List of equipment in the parks in irish.
-"List_of_00" | List of equipment for juniors e.g Junior Swing.
+"List_of_00" | List of extra equipment for juniors e.g Junior Swing.
 "PUBLIC_TOI" | Is there public toilets.
 "OPENING_HO" | Opening times for the parks.
 "PARKING" | Is there parking available.
-"PHOTO" | Picture of the park.
+"PHOTO" | A Picture link of the park.

+##Designing a set of URLs that I think would be useful for querying the dataset.